 - The brackets for the lump sum expenses (i.e. currently 17.090 EUR for the first tranche and 34.170 EUR for the second tranche) are also reduced by half.

 Many rulings have been concluded in the past by taxpayers in various sectors in which the application of the favorable regime was confirmed.
-These rulings may not remain valid, and taxpayers may want to seek alternatives.
+If these rulings do not remain valid, taxpayers may want to seek alternatives.

 In case employees will no longer be entitled to the favorable regime because of the reform, employers cannot, of course, be held liable for any negative impact on their net income.
 In some cases, employers may choose to mitigate these effects through alternatives within the legal boundaries of the wage margin.

 Should you require any assistance in this respect, please do not hesitate to contact us.